 1) The colors you see in brochures or may be Instagram are over enhanced, photo-shopped and over saturated.
 The vibrance of the color on the mountain is totally dependent on the kind of weather you will get on the day.
 If it is sunny , yes the color will be seen but again not to a level where it looks like a Disney rainbow.

 2)Secondly no vehicle can reach the actual Rainbow mountain.
-The tours will only get you to the parking lot but from there you must hike.
+The tours will only get you to the parking lot but from there you must hike, the good news is that you can take a Swiss Vans vehicle and camp there.
 Yes you will have the option to rent a horse but the final ,

 the most steep ascent of the mountain has to be done on foot.
 In nutshell , you just cannot avoid hiking.